jamesmayfield/ColdStart/README-Scoring.md

 	Total_Recall = Total_Right / Total_GT
 	Total_F1 = 2 * Total_Precision * Total_Recall / (Total_Precision + Total_Recall)

+Note that `Total_GT` is the total number of true answers.
+This is the total number of equivalence classes found for the query.
+For single valued slots Total_GT value of 1 is used even if there are more than one equivalence classes in the assessment file.

 ### 4.1.2 Computation of Macro-Average

 Macro-averages are computed as the mean Precision, mean Recall, mean F1 and mean AP.